 Increase in Share Reserve.
 We strongly believe that an employee equity compensation program is a necessary and powerful incentive and retention tool that benefits all stockholders.
-The 2013 Plan was first adopted by our board of directors and approved by our stockholders in 2013 in connection with our initial public offering.
-As of February 29, 2016, a total of 1,286,425 shares of our common stock were reserved under the 2013 Plan, the aggregate number of shares of common stock subject to awards under the 2013 Plan was 1,043,624 and a total of 242,801 shares of common stock remained available under the 2013 Plan for future issuance.
-In addition, the 2013 Plan contains an "evergreen provision" that allows for an annual increase in the number of shares available for issuance under the 2013 Plan on January 1 of each year during the ten year term of the 2013 Plan, beginning on January 1, 2014.
-The annual increase in the number of shares is currently equal to the least of:
+As of March 25, 2024, a total of 1,395,301 shares of our common stock were reserved under the 2013 Plan, the aggregate number of shares of common stock subject to awards under the 2013 Plan was 624,232 and a total of 748,422 shares of common stock remained available under the 2013 Plan for future issuance.
+In addition, the 2013 Plan contains an "evergreen provision" that allows for an annual increase in the number of shares available for issuance under the 2013 Plan on January 1 of each year during the ten-year term of the 2013 Plan.
+The annual increase in the number of shares under the 2013 Plan is equal to the least of:

-- 4% of our outstanding capital stock on the first day of the applicable fiscal year; - · 300,000 shares; and - · an amount determined by our board of directors.
+- · 6% of our outstanding capital stock on the last day of the immediately preceding calendar year; and - · an amount determined by our board of directors.